Skip to main content

 4. Printed Media

-Only (1) reporter and (1) photographer will be credited.
+(1) reporter and (1) photographer shall be credited.

 5. Agencies